akhildevelops/AdventOfCode2020/README.md

 # [AdventOfCode2020](https://adventofcode.com/)

-This is a repository contains solutions for AdventOfCode Challenge held once in every year starting from December 1st to December 25th
+This is a repository containing solutions for AdventOfCode Challenge held once in every year starting from December 1st to December 25th

 The challenge is unique compared to other competitive programming challenges.